johashei/multifit/README.md

 #### The default configuration

-In the default configuration, *simfit* can fit any number of peaks using Gaussian functions on a linear background.
+In the default configuration, *multifit* can fit any number of peaks using Gaussian functions on a linear background.
 The mean and standard deviation of each peak is constant across all spectra.
 The peak areas and background parameters are fitted independently for each spectrum.

 #### Configuring the fit manually